 Potential Action: Utilize relationships to increase interagency cooperation during wildland fire suppression.
-Develop/encourage the implementation of statewide mutual aid agreements and cross-jurisdiction MOUs, including Cooperative Fire Agreement billing.
-Support development of interagency all hazard Type 3 IMTs command include, the city of Bastrop, Bastrop County, Texas Division of Emergency Management, Texas Department of Public Safety, Texas Forest Service, the Atlanta based National Incident Management Organization (NIMO), and the Southern Area type 1 IMT (Red Team).
+Develop and encourage the implementation of statewide mutual aid agreements and cross-jurisdiction MOUs, including Cooperative Fire Agreement billing.

+Support development of interagency all-hazard Type 3 incident management teams (IMTs).

-Example Activity: The Department of Homeland Security will present an award to the unified command partners of the Bastrop County, Texas Fire Complex on November 14 in Washington.
-This award will be for outstanding coordination and cooperation in responding to the Bastrop County Complex which burned over 34,000 acres and more than 1,500 homes.
-Partners involved in the unified
+Example Activity: The Department of Homeland Security presented an award to the unified command partners of the Bastrop County, Texas, Fire Complex on November 14, 2011, in Washington, D.C.
+This award recognized the outstanding coordination and cooperation in responding to the Bastrop County Complex, which burned over 34,000 acres and more than 1,500 homes.
+Partners involved in the unified command include: the city of Bastrop, Bastrop County, Texas Division of Emergency Management, Texas Department of Public Safety, Texas Forest Service, the Atlanta-based National Incident Management Organization and the Southern Area type 1 IMT (Red Team).

-Example Activity: Texas has developed the Texas Intrastate Fire Mutual Aid System (TIFMAS) and a network of interagency type 3 all hazard IMTs.
+Example Activity: Texas developed the Texas Intrastate Fire Mutual Aid System (TIFMAS) and a network of interagency Type 3 all-hazard IMTs.
 TIFMAS is made up of structural fire departments from across Texas that can respond to structural or wildland fire incidents when needed.
 Funding for the responding fire departments is provided through the Texas Division of Emergency Management.
-The Texas Forest Service (TFS) was very involved in the development of interagency type 3 IMTs in Texas.
-These type 3 IMTs are composed primarily of city and county personnel.
-When these type 3 IMT are deployed they are assigned a Texas Forest Service liaison to assist with coordination.
-The TFS uses these organizations in concert.
-When the TFS request TIFMAS resources on a wildfire they also request a type 3 IMT to provide coordination and assistance for TIFMAS responders.
-TIFMAS has provided 700 pieces of firefighting equipment and over 3,000 firefighters to support wildfire response in Texas this year.
+The Texas Forest Service was very involved in developing interagency Type 3 IMTs in Texas.
+Type 3 IMTs are composed primarily of city and county personnel.
+When Type 3 IMTs are deployed, they are assigned a Texas Forest Service liaison to assist with coordination.
+The Texas Forest Service uses these organizations in concert.
+When the Texas Forest Service requests TIFMAS resources on a wildfire, they also request a Type 3 IMT to provide coordination and assistance for TIFMAS responders.
+TIFMAS provided 700 pieces of firefighting equipment and over 3,000 firefighters to support wildfire response in Texas in 2011.